beshoygerges/AirbnbPropertyBooking/README.md

 Once connected, you can browse the tables, execute SQL queries, and view the full data stored in the database.

+To use the API endpoints, you'll need UUIDs for users, properties, and payment methods.
+Here are some example UUIDs:

 ### Users